eonx-com/easy-monorepo/packages/EasyActivity/docs/usage.md

 - **EasyDoctrine**: Install the [eonx-com/easy-doctrine][3] package that provides events for Doctrine entity creation, update and deletion.
 EasyActivity has integration with EasyDoctrine that contains `EonX\EasyActivity\EasyDoctrine\Subscriber\EasyDoctrineEntityEventsSubscriber`, which will take care of accepting those events and passing them to `EonX\EasyActivity\Common\Factory\ActivityLogEntryFactoryInterface`.
-The EasyActivity also passes the subject list from the EasyActivity configuration to the EasyDoctrine configuration (so the EasyDoctrine knows which Doctrine entities to listen to).
+  EasyActivity also passes the subject list to the EasyDoctrine configuration (so the EasyDoctrine knows which Doctrine entities to listen to).
 - **Eloquent**: Use an Eloquent integration with a listener for Eloquent events that will take care of passing model data to `EonX\EasyActivity\Common\Factory\ActivityLogEntryFactoryInterface` (not implemented yet).